Gogo1951/MagicEraser/README.md

 <img width="431" alt="image" src="https://github.com/user-attachments/assets/323e7aa1-c7cd-4f3c-8739-3d35d15611eb">

-Examples:

-> Magic Eraser : Erasing \[Sapphire of Aku'Mai\], this item was associated with a quest you have completed.

-> Magic Eraser : Erasing 1x \[Cracked Egg Shells\], worth 4c.

-> Magic Eraser : Erasing 4x \[Tel'Abim Banana\], worth 24c.

-> Magic Eraser : Erasing 1x \[Ancestral Gloves\], worth 48c.

-> Magic Eraser : Congratulations, your bags are full of good stuff!
-You'll have to manually erase something if you need to free up more space.

 ## How It Works

 ⚠️ **Magic Eraser** acts decisively -- there is no "Are you sure?" step.